 Over 600 studies report the benefits of frankincense in the National Library of Medicine.

-Of these 600 studies, researchers have determined that frankincense has undeniable health benefits for conditions such as Alzheimer’s disease, arthritis, cancer, pancreatitis, inflammatory bowel disease, dermatitis, diabetes, infectious diseases, ear infections, respiratory diseases, asthma, psoriasis, gingivitis.
+Of these 600 studies, researchers have determined that frankincense has undeniable health benefits for conditions such as Alzheimer’s disease, arthritis, cancer, pancreatitis, inflammatory bowel disease, dermatitis, diabetes, infectious diseases, ear infections, respiratory diseases, asthma, psoriasis, and gingivitis.

 Frankincense also helps protect the liver, nerve, heart, and thyroid tissue.